Papers

 The platform model is a new organizational form distinct from markets, hierarchies and networks.
 This papers shows how platforms co-opt the behavior of providers and users through non-bureaucratic rules, ratings translated into rankings, and twisted feedback loops that deflect accountability.
 It relates power asymmetries at the organizational level to coalitions at the regulatory level.

-David Stark and Ivan Pais, “Algorithmic Management in the Platform Economy,” Sociologica, 2020, vol 14, no 3, pp. 47-72.
+Ivana Pais and David Stark, “Algorithmic Management in the Platform Economy.”
+Sociologica 2020, vol 14, no 3, pp. 47-72.

 Download Paper: Algorithmic Management in the Platform Economy